MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-advanced-ui-components.md

 ### Top use cases

-* Display content in a large surface within Teams instead of another app or browser
+* Display content in a large surface within Teams instead of another app or browser.
-* Spotlight media or other rich content
+* Spotlight media or other rich content.

 ### Mobile